There are so many reasons to avoid the use of chemical pesticides in your garden.

 - Deer – deer can do a huge amount of damage in a short space of time, fencing or netting is one deterrent and you can also use Deer Scram which is an unholy mix of garlic, white pepper, dried blood and meat meal to sprinkle around the plants

 - Moles – people have been driven to distraction by moles which are notoriously persistent.
-There are mole deterrents which emit sonic waves and are solar-powered, these seem to receive mixed reviews.
+There are mole deterrents that emit sonic waves and are solar-powered, these seem to receive mixed reviews.
 Otherwise, there are repellents which you can use on the ground although not near food plants.
 You have to be in for the long battle with moles

 - Rodents – you can deter with a toxic perfume, not toxic to your garden but deeply unpleasant to the vermin or use live traps to catch and re-release

 Plants are commonly predated on by insects or blight which are often too small to be controllable via a physical barrier.
 These diseases will include blotch, blight, mildew, fungal problems, leaf spot and bacterial canker to name but a few.
-There are many different targeted plant sprays which can cope with these issues but the two key points are first, they must be targeted, there is not really a one size fits all product away from the pesticide market and second, you need to intervene early before problems become entrenched.
+There are many different targeted plant sprays that can cope with these issues but the two key points are first, they must be targeted, there is not really a one size fits all product away from the pesticide market and second, you need to intervene early before problems become entrenched.
 This requires a certain amount of knowledge in being able to identify the blight or disease in its early stages and know which product to reach for to deal with it.

-There are tons of online resources which can act as a library source of factual information as well as forums and groups where you can share in the knowledge and expertise of other gardeners.
+There are tons of online resources that can act as a library source of factual information as well as forums and groups where you can share in the knowledge and expertise of other gardeners.
 Thanks to websites like www.growsmartgrowsafe.org and useful downloadable resources like this one, you need never feel on your own in your quest to have a pest-free garden, there are plenty of other gardeners just like you.